jerturowetz/notes/divinity/Build - Dual wielder.md

 - Spam Midnight Oil and then toss.
 Firefly will also help you with this.
 - Enemies with "immune to fire aura", try to sneak in to the battle and teleport the person with the aura into the middle of your party to start the fight.
 - By Mid-End game your spells will be powerful enough to take out most enemies, but you also can CC and destroy hand-to-hand with physical damage.
+- Putting one point into scoundrel/man-at-arms and every other school of magic as well as into "dual wielding" will set you up solid early game.

 ## Abilities